kmyn/k8hacluster/README.md

 1. How to reset the system if something goes wrong:
 	- Remove nginx load balancer if installed.
-Follow the README in the nginx-lb.
+Follow the Troubleshooting section in nginx-lb/README .
 	- Run kubeClusterInitConfig/cleanup.sh on all the nodes.
 	```
 		$ sudo sh cleanup.sh